metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/address-gate.md

 {% /dialect %}
 {% /dialect-switcher %}

-Now, only the defined public key will be able to mint from this Candy Machine.
+Now, only the defined public key will be able to mint from this Core Candy Machine.

 ## Mint Settings